talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 The IPv6 destination address can be filtered at the SR ingress node in order to mitigate external attacks.
 An ingress packet with a destination address that defines an active segment with an SR endpoint in the SR domain is filtered.

-In order to apply such a filtering mechanism the SR domain needs to have an allocated address range that can be detected and enforced by the SR ingress, for example by using ULA addresses.
+In order to apply such a filtering mechanism the SR domain needs to have an allocated address range that can be detected and enforced by the SR ingress, for example by using ULA addresses, or preferably, by using the IANA special use prefix [IANAIPv6SPAR] for SRv6, 5f00::/16.

 Note that the use of GUA addressing in data plane programming could result in an fail open scenario when appropriate border filtering is not implemented or supported.